openresearchcalendar/openresearchcalendar.github.io/datause.md

 - Email
 - Address (Street, City, Country, Postcode)

 This information is used to send merchandise to users who have requested it.
-The data is stored securely using Google Services and deleted after the merchandise has been posted.
+The data is stored securely using Google Services and personal information is deleted after the merchandise has been posted.
+The City and Country information is retained to provide the data for our [Metrics Page](https://lookerstudio.google.com/reporting/619ac603-b4ae-4236-a0aa-ebedbf1680c1/page/HWJOC).
+These details are not connected to any personal information and are only used to provide aggregate data on the distribution of our merchandise.

 ### Data Retention
 We retain event data indefinitely to maintain a comprehensive record of all events submitted to the Open Research Calendar.